-Another common form of prescription pill abuse is abuse of sedatives, which depress the nervous system.
+Another common form of prescription pill abuse is the abuse of sedatives, which depress the nervous system.
 The most typically prescribed nervous system depressant drugs are benzodiazepines such as Ambien, Xanax, Valium, and Ativan.

-Benzodiazepines are used to help patients with anxiety and with trouble sleeping.
+Benzodiazepines are used to help patients with anxiety and trouble sleeping.
 However, withdrawal after using high doses for long periods of time can be very difficult and may include insomnia, anxiety, restlessness, and even seizures.

 A class of prescription drugs known as stimulants, which include Adderal and Ritalin, are commonly prescribed to treat conditions such as narcolepsy and attention deficit disorder.
-Stimulants increase alertness and heart rate, and are safe to use as directed by a doctor.
+Stimulants increase alertness and heart rate and are safe to use as directed by a doctor.

 When misused, however, prescription drug abuse of stimulants can lead to a withdrawal period that can be both emotionally and physically unpleasant.
 Stimulant withdrawal can cause low energy, lethargy, and feelings of depression.